 Cloud Academy is an online platform for IT professionals and companies to learn Cloud Computing technologies and test your skills.
-In this page you can find an example of the questions and explanation we provide to our members to help them preparing for AWS Solutions Architect certifications with more than 6000+ scenario-based questions.
+In this page, you can find an example of the questions and explanation we provide to our members to help them prepare for AWS Solutions Architect certifications with more than 6000+ scenario-based questions.
 Our quizzes are the best way to test your knowledge on Amazon Web Services and learn with deep and detailed explanations.

 Question 1 – Which Amazon Web Services you need?